hcoz/scroll-to/readme.txt

 Then the \"Scroll To\" block will be available in Insert Block section of the page editor.

 == Frequently Asked Questions ==

 = How can I submit a question, problem or suggestion? =

 Any contribution is more than welcome!
+Feel free to create an issue for any kind of feedback.
 Here is the code repo https://github.com/hcoz/scroll-to

 == Screenshots ==